coumbaya/feta/README.md

       traffic.

       We use this tool, in order to capture both queries and their answers.
 You may create your own captures, when
-      at the same time running queries with FedX or Anapsid query engines.
+      at the same time running queries with either FedX or Anapsid query engines.
 To do so, you need to run the command:

       `$ sudo justniffer -i eth0 -l "%request%request.timestamp%response%response.timestamp"`